Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-On March 9/10, 1945, 300 B29 bombers dropped nearly 500,000 cylinders of napalm and petroleum jelly on Tokyo creating a 40-sq-km firestorm that killed over 100,000 and maimed another million.
-It was the most destructive single bombing in history, including Hiroshima and Nagasaki atomic bombs.
+On March 9/10, 1945, 300 B29 bombers dropped nearly 500,000 cylinders of napalm and petroleum jelly on Tokyo, creating a 40-sq-km firestorm that killed over 100,000 and maimed another million.
+It was the most destructive single bombing in history, including the Hiroshima and Nagasaki atomic bombs.

 The last president to have a net worth under a million dollars was Harry Truman, in 1945

-When Norway was occupied by Germany during WWII, the Nazis instituted the Lebensborn program, under which Norwegian women were coerced into having the children of Nazi officers.
+When Germany occupied Norway during WWII, the Nazis instituted the Lebensborn program, under which Norwegian women were coerced into having the children of Nazi officers.
 The most famous Lebensborn child is Frida Lyngstad of the band ABBA.

 Firsts and the Biggest Christmas Gifts